5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 I've noticed recently that a lot of crash reports for `com.apple.drive.Airport.Brcm4360.0` and `com.apple.iokit.IO80211Family` are being generated (located under /Library/Logs/CrashReporter/CoreCapture).

-This issue seems to be related to Smart Connect.
-It' is a feature of WiFi routers which support 2,4 gHz and 5 gHz networks.
-It makes the WiFi card automatically switch between both network types depending on the signal quality.
-I've read that turning off Smart Connect might resolve the issue.
-So far, this seems to do the trick but it has to be monitored a little longer to tell if this really fixes it.
+This issue is related to Smart Connect, a feature of WiFi routers which support 2,4 gHz and 5 gHz basebands to make the WiFi card switch between the two automatically depending on the signal quality.
+In my case, turning off Smart Connect resolved the issue.

 ## CPU Benchmark